This page refers to my Autonomous Satellite Tracker article in the March/April 2016 QEX. All updates will be posted here.

 The wiring for the Servo controller, 9 DOF Sensor and tilt and pan servos is the same as in my original design.
 Note the change from 5 to 3.3 V supply for which the Huzzah EN is grounded.
 If you use a 5 V supply then leave EN disconnected.

-The Tracker functions exactly the same way as described in the original article except how it connects to the network:
+The Tracker functions the same way as described in the original article except how it connects to the network:

 Servo City seems to have discontinued the gimbal I used.
 The closest they seem to have now is this one which can be connected as shown in the lower diagram to form a pan-tilt platform.